TheHike/discord-business-bot/README.md

 # discord-business-bot

-This bot was made using JavaScript with an SQL component and NPM.
+This bot was made using JavaScript and NPM with an SQL component

 It acts as an online shop that works and responds through discord embeds, that trades credits(database variables) for various items.